-The behaviour displayed may appear pointless, annoying or distressing to the observer.
+Challenging behaviour may appear pointless, annoying, or distressing to the observer.
 However, for the person themselves, the behaviour may serve the function of helping them cope with unpleasant negative feelings such as boredom or anxiety.
 Although a challenging behaviour may appear negative to us, the behaviour may serve as a positive coping strategy for the individual: if you can't cope with someone sitting too close, biting them will make them move away!

 Whatever the function of the behaviour is, there will be certain times and specific situations when you could predict that a person may be more likely to display challenging behaviour.
-Understanding "Setting events" and "triggers" to behaviour for the person you care for can help you to avoid certain situations or put things in place which could help to prevent an incident of challenging behaviour.
+Understanding "Setting events" and "triggers" to behaviour for the person you care for can help you to avoid © 2013 The Challenging Behaviour Foundation. www.challengingbehaviour.org.uk Tel.
+01634 838739 certain situations or put things in place which could help to prevent an incident of challenging behaviour.